 Getting started on Magento - the good the bad and the costly

-Magento is the #1 platform for B2B merchants, in fact, it has held the #1 spot on ‘the internet retailer’ top 1000 list 4 years running yet Magento.
-However many merchants are still hesitant to adopt Magento due to its complexity.
+Magento is the #1 platform for B2B merchants, in fact, it has held the #1 spot on ‘the internet retailer’ top 1000 list 4 years running.
+However, many merchants are still hesitant to adopt Magento due to its complexity.
 Magento comes in two versions, open-source or enterprise, both coming with their benefits and drawbacks.
-Is your business best suited to cheap and flexible, yet requires development, or the a costly enterprise solution that comes with a faster route to selling.
+Is your business best suited to cheap and flexible, yet requires development, or the a costly enterprise solution that comes with a faster route to selling?

 Open source v enterprise Magento:

 Here is a brief overview of what to expect between the two offered:

 - The basic version of Magento is free out of the box.

 - The paid-for version of Magento (Magento Commerce) has a high cost assigned to it and comes in two versions – a SaaS version and an installable version.
 Adobe pushes their enterprise version fairly hard, as you’d expect.